How do you measure your online store’s success? Do you typically focus on things like sales and revenue?

 By segmenting your customers with RFM, you’ll be able to analyze each group individually and determine which set of customers has the highest CLV.

-To use RFM to organize your customers, you’ll need to grab three pieces of data about every individual customer: The date of their most recent transaction, the number of transactions they’ve made within a consistent timeframe (a year will work best), and the total amount that they’ve spent during that same timeframe.
+To use RFM to organize your customers, you’ll need to grab three pieces of data about every individual customer: the date of their most recent transaction, the number of transactions they’ve made within a consistent time frame (a year will work best), and the total amount they’ve spent during that same timeframe.

 If you own a Shopify store, you’ll be able to find all of this data in the Reports section of your Admin.

-So, when you sort your data, your least valuable ⅓ of customers will get assigned a score of 1, the ⅓ above that will get a 2, and so on.
+So, when you sort your data, your least valuable one-third of customers will get assigned a score of 1, the third above that will get a 2, and so on.

 To help you get a better idea of how this might work, let’s take a look at an example spreadsheet.